-This has caused a material increase in section times on some sections.
-The 60 km/h limit appears to have a bigger impact on speed on the undulating grades north of the Liverpool Ranges than it does on the climb up the ranges.
+on the undulating grades north of the Liverpool Ranges than it does on the climb up the ranges.

-While a blanket approval to operate 30 tal locomotives at 80 km/h is unlikely in the short term, further investigation will be made into opportunities to progressively increase speed, with priority given to the capacity limiting sections.
+While a blanket approval to operate 30 tal locomotives at 80 km/h is not likely, further investigation will be made into whether there are opportunities to increase speed in specific locations, particularly on the capacity limiting sections.

-Actual transaction times are similar to previous assumed values and accordingly the adoption of actual transaction times has not had a noticeable impact on section times and, hence, capacity.
+Actual transaction times are similar to previous assumed values and accordingly the adoption of actual transaction times has not had a noticeable impact section times and, hence, capacity.